Aakar Innovations was incubated at Centre for Innovation, Incubation, and Entrepreneurship (CIIE) at IIM Ahmedabad.

 Forever inquisitive and enthusiastic Jaydeep has always been an entrepreneur at heart.
 What makes him stand out is his passion to bring a change and therefore Aakar was conceived in 2011 as a Social Enterprise.

 Since then, the innovation has been under constant improvement and every step takes the organization and technology ahead.
-The eco solution is now spread across 40 units in India and 5 countries in Africa with experiments/ research to use other available indigenous material like Jute, Banana Fibre, Water Hyacinth, Today Aakar has evolved into a hybrid business venture comprising a for-profit arm (Aakar Innovations) and non-profit arm (Aakar Social Ventures), thereby becoming a platform integrator.
+The eco solution is now spread across 40 units in India and 6 countries in Africa & in Nepal with experiments/ research to use other available indigenous material like Jute, Banana Fibre, Water Hyacinth, Today Aakar has evolved into a hybrid business venture comprising a for-profit arm (Aakar Innovations) and non-profit arm (Aakar Social Ventures), thereby becoming a platform integrator.